-The EU and the Swedish International Development Cooperation Agency (Sida) were the top two LoCAL funding partners in 2019, together accounting for 92 per cent of total contributions that year (Figure 2.3).
-Other financial partners included the Governments of Belgium (4 per cent) and Italy (1 per cent).
+The EU and the Swedish International Development Cooperation Agency (Sida) were the top two LoCAL funding partners during the reporting period, together accounting for 92 per cent of total contributions that year (Figure 2.4).
+Other financial partners included the Governments of Belgium, Catalan and Italy.
 UNCDF's own contribution stood at 3 per cent of total.